 Not long ago, online anonymity was taken for granted and most people believed that their identity was hidden when they were using the internet.
-While these days, users are aware of the risks for privacy and the fact that they are not anonymous by default when they are connected to the internet, not everybody is taking the necessary steps to protect their data.
+While these days, users are aware of the risks surrounding privacy and the fact that they are not anonymous by default when they are connected to the internet, not everybody is taking the necessary steps to protect their data.
 Things are set to change since more and more anonymity and privacy solutions are being launched.
 PenguinProxy is one of them and while it is still new, it is already gaining a lot of attention.
-This VPN service has a different approach than other options available in the market and at the moment, it is possible to use it without paying a cent.
+This proxy service has a different approach than other options available in the market and at the moment, by using a more decentralized method of peer-to peer IP obfuscation.
 PenguinProxy has been around for just a little over a year and it will remain free, at least until it remains in Beta.
-This peer-to-peer VPN service is set to give users the chance to browse the internet without revealing their real IP address and it also adds security to their connection.
-However, since it is free and it works as a peer-to-peer solution, there are some concerns about how secure Penguin Proxy really is.
+This peer-to-peer based application is set to give users the chance to browse the internet without revealing their real IP address.
+Online tutorials also provide tips to help better secure all web browsing activity.
+However, since it is free and it works as a peer-to-peer proxy solution, there are some concerns about how secure Penguin Proxy really is.
 In this review, we will take a closer look at what this service offers, and will discuss its pros and cons.

 Security and Privacy